Michael Novakhov: 2022–24

-In the November 2022, Novakhov defeated incumbent assemblyman Steven Cymbrowitz by 19 percentage points.
-Novakhov made headlines when he introduced bill A.7612, which, if passed, would outlaw public smoking of Marijuana, citing "both the nuisance created by the smoke and the potential health hazards of second-hand smoke."
-His proposed bill would largely treat Marijuana smoking like Tobacco smoking, which is banned in Public places in New York City, but the ban is rarely enforced.
+In the New York State Assembly 2022 election, Novakhov defeated 21-year incumbent Democratic assemblyman Steven Cymbrowitz by 19 percentage points, 59.7% to 40.2%.
+He assumed office on January 1, 2023.

+In 2023, Novakhov introduced a bill which, had it passed, would have prohibited public smoking of marijuana unless local government approved of it, saying that if tobacco smoke is prohibited in certain areas then cannabis should be as well, noting "the nuisance created by the smoke and the potential health hazards of second-hand smoke."
+His proposed bill would have largely treated marijuana smoking like tobacco smoking, which is banned in public places in New York City.
+The bill was referred to the Committee on Economic Development, where it remained without moving to a floor vote.